LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Experimental Results

 While there are other multi-task learning approaches for autonomous driving perception, we could not find prior work tackling these three tasks on KITTI and SemanticKITTI in a joint framework.
 The improvements are attributable to shared representations in the encoder, improved regularization, and the inductive bias from training signals for related tasks.
 As shown in Table~\ref{tab:table1-mtl-stl}, the multi-task approach outperforms single-task learning across object detection, semantic segmentation, and motion segmentation metrics.
 The only exception is road segmentation IoU, where STL has a slight $\mathbf{0.6\%}$ edge.
 A reasonable explanation for the consistent improvements from MTL is that the additional guidance from related semantic and motion features helps regularize the model and improve generalization.
 Our results validate multi-task learning as an effective paradigm for combined perception in autonomous driving.

-We also compare our proposed LiDAR-BEVMTN against other LiDAR-only object detection methods on the KITTI benchmark.
-Table~\ref{tab:table2-od} shows results using average precision (AP) at an IoU threshold of $\mathbf{0.5}$, and Figure~\ref{fig:qualitative_od_mot_sem} shows the qualitative results.
+We also compare our proposed LiDAR-BEVMTN against other LiDAR-only object detection methods on the KITTI BEV detection benchmark.
+Table~\ref{tab:table2-od} shows results using average precision (AP) at an IoU threshold of $\mathbf{0.5}$.
 Figure \ref{fig:qualitative_stl_mtl_comp} shows some of the failure cases of single-task networks, which are improved upon by the proposed multi-task approach.

 LiDAR-BEVMTN achieves $\mathbf{96.34 AP}$ on the easy split, on par with top-performing SE-SSD at $\mathbf{97.7 AP}$.
 Our approach obtains state-of-the-art performance for the moderate category at $\mathbf{94.0 AP}$, a $\mathbf{0.7}$ point improvement over the prior best TED-S. While TED-S remains top for the hard category, LiDAR-BEVMTN attains a competitive $\mathbf{90.01 AP}$, just $\mathbf{2.1}$ points behind.